 I believe that improving human resources practices in not-for-profits is key to the future of volunteer workers in Australia and I would welcome the chance to apply my experience in the NFP/Government interface to enhance workplace performance and health and, in turn, not-for-profit performance and sustainability.

 I welcome the opportunity to talk with you further to discuss the important role of non-executive director of The Smith Foundation and can be contacted on 0412 345 678 at any time.

 My experience to date, my passion for what you do and my eagerness to contribute to a high calibre board are the reason I have chosen to apply for this role.
 As a part-time worker and keen golfer, albeit a fairly average one, I have the time to commit to the good governance and leadership of The Golfer’s Foundation.

 In example number two, make note that the personality flavour is highly relevant as this person is applying to a golf-related board.
 I’m all for a little bit of flavour in your cover letter, but stress that you keep it relevant and understated.

 Something simple like Your’s Sincerely or Warmest Regards will suffice.
 And remember to include your name.

-If you’re sending your cover letter and resume electronically, it’s OK to not have a signature on your cover letter – not everyone has the ability to print off, sign, scan, and send.
+If you’re sending your cover letter and resume electronically, it’s OK to not have a signature on your cover letter – not everyone has the ability to print off, sign, scan, and send, or sign with a digital signature.
 And often times the quality of scanned documents is not the best.
-However, if you have the ability to insert a digital signature, go for it.
+However, if you have the ability to insert a signature, go for it.